byronhabana/CO-Manager/README.md

 * Bulk import from a .csv file and export import data report.
 * Bulk delete all of the records of the selected object type.

+Note: For Bulk Import.
+CSV Column Headers should match the attribute key of the object type

 ## Screenshots

 ![1](screenshots/1.png)